-Peer Counselling
+Peer Counselling/Mentoring

-In some years, small groups of students are trained as Peer Counsellors in order to help fellow students who may benefit from the listening ear or advice of a peer.
+In some years, small groups of students are trained as Peer Counsellors/Mentors so that they may help peers who might benefit from their listening ears or advice.

 Professional Counselling

 TDChristian hires the services of a professional Christian counsellor, on average, at least one day per week.